 Many landlords or property managers cover some utilities as part of your rental payment; others separate out charges per unit.
 If you found a place with lower rent, but you have to pay extra for utilities and WiFi, the total monthly cost may be significantly more than you think.

 15. Assuming your landlord will fix anything that breaks

 Read your lease to make sure you understand what the landlord is responsible for and what you’re responsible for.
 While landlords are responsible for keeping the unit safe and livable, some of the details vary by state.

 Many landlords require you to get a renters insurance policy, but even if they don’t, get it!
 Without renters insurance, your personal property is not protected in the case of damage or theft.
 You’re also liable for injuries that happen within your rental unit.

 17. Not paying rent on time

-Making payments late or missing a payment entirely are a violation of the lease agreement which could be grounds for eviction and can hurt your credit.
+Making payments late or missing a payment entirely is a violation of the lease agreement, which could be grounds for eviction and hurt your credit.
 If you’re going to be late, make it a rare occurrence and communicate in advance with your landlord.

 18. Choosing a bad roommate

 Getting a roommate can be a great experience — you can split costs, maybe afford a better place, and have some companionship.
 But screen your living partner carefully.
 (And head up: Sometimes friends don’t make the best roomies.)
 Check out some roommate apps like Roomi to help match you up.